tytydraco/yessleep/out/I_expected_a_full_house_for_the_Friday_premiere_But_when_I_arrived_at_Century_Cinemas_the_parking_lot_was_dead_and_deserted.md

 The man reached into his mouth and took out a small pistol, covered in chunky pulp.
 Cries of disgust rang throughout the auditorium.
 "What the fuck?"
 River yelled, echoing all of our thoughts at that moment.
 A flurry of frenzied words flooded my brain.
 I needed to get out.
 Run.
 Scream.
 Find Jonathan.

 And yet, we all stood still.
 Prisoners to the terrifying scene before us.
 And as his lips parted into another smile, I knew our nightmare was only beginning.
 He vomited his final words, looking directly at me.
 "This is the only way out."
-He aimed the gun at his temple.

-Then, red.
+He closed his eyes.

-All I saw was red.
+And pointed the gun at his temple.

 (Part 2 coming soon)